 If you need to work on a portfolio now, here are some suggestions.
 Commence by reading a range of current articles in magazines and newspapers, as well as books such as Marion Halligan's Eat My Words, Gay Bilson's Plenty: Digressions on Food, Barbara Santich's Looking for Flavour, or an anthology such as Voracious: The Best New Australian Food Writing (Prahran, Vic: Hardie Grant, 2011).
 Then try writing about similar themes, or choose some of the following:

 - wine reviews

 - recipes your mother cooks

 - your 10 desert island foods

 - food in your family

-- about food in literature, or film or visual art
+- food in literature, or film or visual art

 Send the portfolio not to SATAC but to: email@example.com

 Graduate Certificate in Food Writing: go to the SATAC website and click Apply.
 The course code for Food Writing is 3GC010.Click here for further information

 You will not normally need an international student visa for the brief period of on-campus study.
-All applicants will need to fill out the attached form, and send it, together with their portfolio, to firstname.lastname@example.org
+All applicants will need to fill out the application form, and send it, together with their portfolio, to firstname.lastname@example.org